 At NYU Langone’s Tisch Hospital and Kimmel Pavilion, NYU Langone Orthopedic Hospital, NYU Langone Hospital—Brooklyn, NYC Health + Hospitals/Bellevue, and the VA NY Harbor Healthcare System, residents gain experience in a variety of clinical settings with diverse patient populations and encounter a broad range of pathologies.
+Meet our radiology residents.

 Diagnostic Radiology Residency